Sudharshan-3904/LocalAgent/README.md

   * Code Generation: Generate Python scripts based on natural language descriptions.
   * Code Analysis & Editing: Analyze existing Python code and suggest improvements or perform edits as instructed.
   * Local File Saving: Automatically save generated or edited code to a designated Outputs directory on your local machine.

 * **Email Agent**:
   * Unread Email Listing: Retrieve and display a bulleted list of unread emails, including subject, sender, and date.
   * Email Summarization: Get concise summaries of specific emails by providing their unique ID.
   * Secure IMAP Integration: Connects to your IMAP server using securely configured environment variables.

+* **RAG Agent**:
+  * Context Retieval: Retireoves relevant chunks from a document that is relevat to the user query.
+  * Question Answering: Based on the retireved context answers the user query.

+* **Blog Agent**:
+  * Create Blog: This creates a structured blog with markdown formatiing to be edited based ion user query.
+  * Post Blog: A placeholder function to potray the posting of a blog to a bloggin site like Blogger.
+  * Get Last 'N' Blogs: Retrieves the last N blogs posted from a user's accoount for context if needed.

 ---